-HCM developed a Master Plan for a 116-acre site in the Caves Valley of Baltimore County, integrating Irvine’s environmental education mission into the ecology and rural character of the site.
+HCM developed a Master Plan for a 116-acre site in the Caves Valley of Baltimore County, integrating the Irvine Nature Center environmental education mission into the ecology and rural character of the site.

 The trail system highlights natural features of the site and interprets the natural and cultural history of the site to visitors.
 In addition to programmatic needs, the Plan addresses restoration of the land.
 Extensive wetland restoration, reforestation and meadow creation are integrated into the development of the site and Irvine’s environmental education programs.
 The Master Plan sensitively guides the development of this new facility while restoring the land to a beautiful and functional natural system.